As Louisiana Governor Jindal Fights to Reform Louisiana Schools, Teachers Push Back

 Vouchers for Students in Failing Schools

 Another controversial portion of Jindal’s bill is the voucher program that would impact around half of all Louisiana’s children.
-According to Jindal’s proposal, students currently enrolled in public school receiving a “C” or “D” rating would be eligible to attend a private or parochial school at the taxpayers’ expense.
+According to Jindal’s proposal, students currently enrolled in public schools receiving a “C” or “D” rating would be eligible to attend a private or parochial school at the taxpayers’ expense.
 In New Orleans, students in failing schools would be eligible for the voucher program as well.

 The Town Talk reports that proponents of the bill see the voucher system as a way to get students out of a school system that is currently failing them.
-Opponents argue that vouchers will take tax dollars away from public schools that are already struggling to properly educate children.
+Opponents argue that vouchers will take tax dollars away from public schools that are already struggling to educate children properly.
 They have also expressed concern that with a limited number of spaces available in the state’s private schools, few students would actually be served by the program.

 Failing Schools Warrant Radical Reform, Jindal Says